How Deep Can You Dive Without Decompression Stops? NDL Explained

 Deco stops are necessary for deep divers.
 Not making these stops can be detrimental to a diver’s health.

 What is a Safety Stop and How Does it Compare to a Decompression Stop?

 Safety stops usually last around five minutes and are required for anyone diving to a depth of around 15 feet.
 They are more of a precautionary measure and even if you miss one, it is not likely to be harmful.

 For divers going deeper than 15 feet, safety stops are a must.
-Once you’re done with your dive, as you ascend, you need to make a safety stop after around every five minutes.
+Once you’re done with your scuba dive, as you ascend, you need to make a safety stop after around every five minutes.

 The Non-Decompression Limit (NDL): Diving Without Making Decompression Stops

-Put simply, the Non-Decompression Limit, short NDL, is the depth at which you can dive and ascend from without making decompression stops.
+Put simply, the Non-Decompression Limit, short NDL, is the depth at which you can dive and ascend from without making deco stops.
 This limit varies, based on your diving history and the depth to which you’re going.

 If you’ve dived earlier in the day, your body is likely to have residual nitrogen.
-If you go for another dive, your tolerance for compressed nitrogen will be lower and decompression sickness is likely to occur in a shorter time period.
+If you go for another scuba dive, your tolerance for compressed nitrogen will be lower and decompression sickness is likely to occur in a shorter time period.

 Staying underwater beyond the NDL means that a diver needs to make decompression stops while resurfacing to avoid the risk of decompression sickness.